Fischer's turaco: Description

-These green bodied turacos have a white-tipped reddish crest, a black belly, and red primaries.
+These green-bodied turacos have a white-tipped reddish crest, a black belly, and red primaries.
 They also feature green-blue wings and a dark blue-green tail.

-The red skin around their eyes is margined in front by a white line that extends to its bright red bill, and below by a small black patch also boarded by a white line that extends to below its ear-covets.
-Their white eye stripes and red orbital skin help to distinguish them from the more common Red-crested turaco.
+The red skin around their eyes is margined in front by a white line that extends to its bright red bill, and below by a small black patch also bordered by a white line that extends to below its ear-coverts.
+Their white eye stripes and red orbital skin help to distinguish them from the more common red-crested turaco.

 Call

 The song of the Fischer's turaco is described as a series of loud growls where the rising notes commence slowly and progress as a series of up to 12 identical notes.

 Distribution and habitat

 The Fischer's turaco inhabits coastal and riverine forest and woodland in Coastal East Africa, specifically in Kenya, north-eastern Tanzania, and southern Somalia.
 This species lives in forest thickets, but does favor the canopy and sub-canopy of mature fruiting trees.
 They are common in their limited range, but are more often heard than seen because they travel alone or in pairs, which makes them hard to spot.